atpsoft/mandrill-api-ruby/README.md

 As of June 2023, this mandrill-api gem is working (and we are still using it), but I don't know how long that will stay true.

+On June 3, 2025, in an attempt to resolve a warning github was showing, I accidentally wiped the history by clicking on "discard 8 commits".
+I had a local backup, so I cherry-picked them, but the timestamps of the commits are no longer valid.
+The first 3 were 2017, the next 2 2020, the next 2 2023, and the last 1 2025

 # mandrill-api-ruby